arkhn/FHIR2Dataset/README.md

 # FHIR Query

-Query any FHIR api with SQL.
+Query any FHIR api using SQL.

 ## Usage